Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 **Challenge**

+Identify each of the shapes above.
+The can be identified by their letter shape: I, T, L, J, Z, S, and O.

+These letter shapes are abstractions of the actual shapes for example O shape is a 2x2 square.

+**Challenge**

+Each of the letter shapes can be rotated.
+Different shapes may have a different number of rotations!

+For example, the O shape is same at each rotation!
+So it has only one rotation array!

+In your head imagine each of the "letter" shapes rotated and find each shape and it's rotations.

+**Challenge**

+Which element in the array is the empty shape?
+How many rotations does it have?

 # Generate Random Shapes

 The game needs to generate a random shape from the shape array.
 Add a function to handle this.

-> [action]
->
-> Add the following to `/src/utils/index.js`:
->
+**Challenge**

-> Return the index of a random shape from 1 to the number of items in `shapes`.
-You don't want the first item, which is an empty shape
+Return the index of a random shape from 1 to the number of items in `shapes`.
+You don't want the first item, which is the empty shape

+Add this to `src/utils.js` and export it.

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

+Does your solution look simialar to this?
+Notice I used the random function written earlier.

 ```JavaScript
 // Random Shape